PM-Devs/retail360_backend/README.md

 Retail360 gives shop owners:

-* An easy way to manage stock and sales
+* Smart QR-powered selling
-* A fast way to serve customers using QR codes
+* Real-time inventory and staff control
-* The freedom to run their shop from **a phone or a PC**
+* A full ERP that runs without internet or expensive hardware
-* A system that's **affordable, offline-capable, and simple to use**
+* Ghana-style pricing support, receipts, and local syncing

-> **Retail360 puts supermarket-level power in the hands of everyday retailers — without the cost or complexity.**
+> **Retail360 works where others fail — even in the middle of Makola, Kasoa, or Tamale — with or without internet.**